Artur-T-Malas/book-notes/README.md

 ## 05.08.2025
 - Add validation, sanitization and duplicate prevention to adding and editing ratings
 - Modified adding of ratings to work on book ID instead of title
+- Add validation and sanitization of all user inputs